legend-exp/legend-pygeom-hpges/docs/source/manual.rst

 Basic User Manual
 =================

-This package implements a ``HPGe`` which describes the detector geometry and can be used for:
+This package implements a ``HPGe`` class (high purity germanium detector) which describes the detector geometry, and can be used for:

 - visualisation with `pyg4ometry <https://pyg4ometry.readthedocs.io/en/stable/>`_
 - exporting to GDML for Geant4 simulations (again with pyg4ometry),